BPJandree/GOSTlibs/TUTORIAL.md

 R package usually have a general description too.
 In the package directory you will find a file called DESCRIPTION.
 Open it with an editor, and add additional information.
 The DESCRIPTION file accepts only very specific formatting, and if your format incorrect you will have trouble building your package.
-My description file looks like:
+OMy description file looks like:

 ```
 Package: GOSTlibs